-The James K. Polk Dollar was released on August 20, 2009.
+The James K. Polk Presidential Dollar (Buy on eBay) was released on August 20, 2009.
 It represented the eleventh release in the ongoing Presidential Dollar series, and the third release for the year 2009.

 An official launch ceremony was held for the James K. Polk Presidential Dollar to coincide with the release of the coins into circulation.
 The ceremony was held on May 21, 2009 in Columbia, Tennessee at the former ancestral home of James K. Polk.
 Attendees included Andrew Brunhart of the United States Mint, John Seigenthaler, renowned author and journalist, and John Holtzapple, director of the James K. Polk House.